interuss/dss/introduction_to_repository.md

 ### Running tools locally

-When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](https://github.com/interuss/dss/tree/master/monitoring) top-level folder must be added to your `PYTHONPATH`.
+- When running tools in the monitoring toolset for local debugging outside of Docker, the [monitoring](https://github.com/interuss/dss/tree/master/monitoring) folder must be accessible from one of the entries in your `PYTHONPATH`.
+To accomplish this, add the root repo folder to your `PYTHONPATH`.

+- To run a DSS instance locally, see [this documentation](build/dev/stand_alone_instance.md).

 #### Prober